Pano2VR Preferences - Settings

 Pano2VR’s user preferences/settings can be found in the Menubar.
 Choose File > Settings on Windows and Linux; and Pano2VR > Preferences on Mac OS.

 Language – Choose from the following languages -

 - System Default

 Units – Select your preferred units of measurement.

-Application Theme – Select an interface theme.
+Application Theme – Select either a dark or light interface theme.
 When you select a different theme, you must restart Pano2VR for the theme to change.

 Welcome Screen – The welcome screen appears on startup by default and includes links to the documentation, the latest news and recent projects.

 - Show on startup - Deselect to not show the Welcome Screen on startup.